 The Company provides for income taxes using the asset and liability approach.
 Deferred tax assets and liabilities are recorded based on the differences between the financial statement and tax bases of assets and liabilities and the tax rates in effect when these differences are expected to reverse.
 Deferred tax assets are reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
 The Company operated as an Alabama limited liability company until its Corporate Conversion.
 Therefore, the Company passed through all income and losses to its members until this point.
-As of December 31, 2022 and 2021, the Company had a full valuation allowance against deferred tax assets.

 The Company is subject to the provisions of ASC 740, Income Taxes.
 Under ASC 740, consideration is given to the recognition and measurement of tax positions that meet a "more-likely-than-not" threshold.
 A tax position is a position taken in a previously filed tax return or a position expected to be taken in a future that is reflected in measuring current or deferred income tax assets and liabilities.
 Tax positions include the Company's status as a pass-through entity until December 16, 2020 and as a corporation thereafter.
 The recognition and measurement of tax positions taken for various jurisdictions consider the amounts and probabilities of outcomes that could be realized upon settlement using the facts, circumstances, and information available at the reporting date.
-The Company has determined that it does not have any material unrecognized tax benefits or obligations as of December 31, 2022 and 2021.
+The Company has determined that it does not have any material unrecognized tax benefits or obligations as of December 31, 2024 and 2023.
 The Company recognizes interest and penalties related to uncertain tax positions, if any, in income tax expense.
-The Company is not currently under examination by the Internal Revenue Service or by state tax authorities and the Company's tax year remains subject to examination by the tax authorities.
+The Company is not currently under examination by the Internal Revenue Service or by state tax authorities and the Company's tax year remains subject to examination by the